jamesebune/Foodies_Haven/README.md

 # Foodies_Haven

-#This is a backend development app for food recipes
+This is a backend development app for food recipes using nodejs, postgres database
-#using nodejs, postgress database